 My baby#1 was a big baby and so I ordered the toddler size for her.
 I soon realized I had to wait a long while before using it on baby#2.

-PRO TIP: Order Tual from the Tula Poland website for super fast delivery to India.
+PRO TIP: Order from Tula Poland website for super fast delivery to India.

 I ordered my second one from the Tula American website and I’ve been waiting for it for over 5 weeks now. *sniffles* Here is a quick review from my trusted mommy-pal Sheetal.
 Remember her?
 She’s the same awesome person who introduced me to freelance writing.
 She’s the boss when it comes to parenting and has been my inspiration.